 Prescaler

-The counter (TCNT2) starts at 0, and when it reaches a variable called OCR2A (the "top"), it resets to zero.
-The timer can be linked to an output pin (3 or 11 for timer 2 based on the first four bits of TCCR2A).
+the first four bits of TCCR2A).
 When the counter resets to 0, the output pin is set low.
-If at anypoint the counter equals a second variable called OCR2B (the "match"), the output pin is set high.
-By changing the value of the "match" variable (between 0 and 255) and by modifying the prescaler values, you can generate tons of patterns including a customized PWM signal or a servo control signal.
+If at anypoint the counter equals a second variable called OCR2B (the "match"), the output pin is set

 The important variables are shown below.